bite-your-idols/Gamestarter/README.md

 ### Installation instructions:

-Before installation I recommend to make a backup of your system with [OpenELEC's Configuration Tool](http://wiki.openelec.tv/index.php/OpenELEC_Configuration_Addon) or creating an image of your SD card using [USB Image Tool](http://www.alexpage.de/usb-image-tool/)
+Before installation I recommend to backup your system with [OpenELEC's Configuration Tool](http://wiki.openelec.tv/index.php/OpenELEC_Configuration_Addon) or creating an image of your SD card using [USB Image Tool](http://www.alexpage.de/usb-image-tool/).

-Since this is still a work in progress project, some thing may not work, but I have tested into OpenELEC 6.0.3 in a Raspberry Pi 2 model B and everything is working ok.
+Since this is still a work in progress project some things may not work, but I have tested into OpenELEC 6.0.3 in a Raspberry Pi 2 model B and everything is working ok.
 I also recommend to read this whole text before installation to understand what is this all about.

 So, let's go!!